-The EMT Program is compressed and does not follow the University of Toledo calendar.
 This course is delivered as a blended learning course with online didactics, discussion boards, chapter quizzes, and other electronic content.
-The skill labs are in-person, as are any clinical rotation experiences.
-It is expected that the student reviews the information included in the syllabus for that specific week and participates in the online discussion boards.
+The skill labs are in-person, as are all clinical rotation requirements.
+It is expected that the student reviews the information included in the syllabus for that specific week for instruction and participates in the online discussion boards.
 Attendance will be taken in a variety of ways, including reviewing online times in Blackboard and JB learning, completion of chapter quizzes, and reviewing discussion board posts.

-It is expected that the student dedicates a minimum of 4 hours per week in the didactic sessions of JB Learning. \\ One semester Basic MUST dedicate 8 hours\\
+It is expected that the student dedicates a minimum of 6 hours per week in the didactic sessions of JB Learning.
 This time will be verified weekly by the lead instructor.
-If it is found the student has not met this requirement each week, the student must make those hours up during the following week.
+If it is found the student has not met this requirement in each week, the student must make those hours up in the following week.
 If this occurs more than once in a semester, the student faces disciplinary action in accordance with Program policies and affective behavior points deducted.
 Regarding each chapter in JB Learning, the students are expected to review the following weekly:

--Either the E-Book or audiobook
+- -Either the E-Book or audiobook

--Comprehensive slides
+- -Comprehensive slides

--Case studies
+- -Case studies

--Flash Cards
+- -Flash Cards

--Chapter skills review (if any)
+- -Chapter skills review (if any)

 Skill sessions are MANDATORY for all students.
 They are held on Tuesdays OR Wednesdays 8am-4pm every other week in COB 0206/0307 and are listed in the syllabus.
-A sign-up genius will be provided to students to choose a skills day.
-A limited number of slots will be made available for both dates to ensure equal students each day.

 Weekly Review Sessions are MANDATORY for all students.
-These will occur from 1300-1500 every Thursday online and live with an instructor.
+These will occur from 0900-1200 every Thursday online and live with an instructor.
 Should a student miss the live review, the student will be required to view the recorded session and submit an assignment due before the end of the week.
 IF THE REVIEW SESSIONS ARE MISSED, THE STUDENT WILL HAVE (10) AFFECTIVE BEHAVIOR POINTS DEDUCTED.